 Everyone working on the trade show booth should be encouraged to engage with visitors and to talk about their own role in the company.
 For example, in the Laundry I worked for, a Chef visiting the stand was interested to talk to the lady who did the embroidery of his name on his jackets.

 Appoint an Exhibition Booth Manager

-The stand co-ordinator's responsibility is to ensure that breaks are taken regularly and on time, (I would suggest at least two half hour and one hour long break per day and more if possible).
-The stand co-ordinator is responsible for making sure that the stand is tidy at all times and that there is sufficient literature and give-aways available.
+The stand co-ordinator's responsibility is to ensure that breaks are taken regularly and on time, (I would suggest at least two half-hour and one hour-long break per day and more if possible).
+The stand coordinator is responsible for making sure that the stand is tidy at all times and that there are sufficient literature and give-aways available.